SheathedBlade/caerula-expedition/README.md

 This is a small game based off of the popular mobile game "Arknights".
 That being said, all assets present in the game, such as the name and/or sprites used belong to Hypergryph.

+You can go to the game here: <https://caerula-expedition-production.up.railway.app/>

 ## How does it work?

 This is a side-scrolling shooter where there is a set time limit.
 Under this time limit, you have to get as many points as possible before the time runs out (or if you die instead).